Activiti/Activiti/docker/README.md

 The keycloak and rabbitmq containers are used in integration tests through fabric8 docker maven plugin.

+In tests that start the containers independently localhost is used in .properties files instead of container names since container names only apply when a docker-compose is used.

 ## Running Containers independently

 The keycloak directory contains a Dockerfile for keycloak.
 It uses springboot-realm.json as a config file.
 See sample project.
 It can be run in that directory using  'docker build . -t activiti-keycloak' Then execute 'docker run -p 8080:8080 --name keycloak -i -t activiti-keycloak'